kprevas/ronin/Tutorial.md

 and clicking the "Run" button in the toolbar.

 Next, download the Aardvark build system [here][6].
+Note that Ronin 0.9.1 will only work with version 0.3.2 of Aardvark, due to an API change in 0.3.3; this will be addressed in the next release of Ronin.
-Ronin uses Aardvark to automate several common tasks, like verifying that your code parses correctly and running a server.
+Ronin uses Aardvark to
+automate several common tasks, like verifying that your code parses correctly and running a server.
 Put Aardvark's "bin" directory on your PATH, and for OS X or Linux, run `chmod +x` on the "vark" script as you did above for Gosu.